lionturtle99/Better-Merch_Roller-Skate-e-Commerce/README.md

 _Additional research into React and ThreeJS_

+_Arrange a meet up with a Epicodus alum with experience in React-ThreeJS/Fiber_

 ###### 3D rollerskate portfolio Website

 * _take this week to research and decide if this is too much_